Matched betting is simple. Place a series of bets to profit from free bets and bonuses.

 - Divide the first number of the fractional odds by the second number, then add 1

 Lower odds means an outcome is more likely to happen.
-Higher odds mean an outcome is less likely to occur.
+Higher odds suggest an outcome is less likely to occur.

-A betting exchange is an online platform for customers who take two opposing sides of a bet – backers (betting for an outcome) and layers (betting against an outcome).
+A betting exchange is an online platform.
+Customers take two opposing sides of a bet.
+Backers (betting for an outcome) and layers (betting against an outcome).

 Is it too good to be true?

-Matched betting is a great strategy to earn regular tax-free profit, as detailed in the mainstream media.
+Matched betting is a great strategy to earn tax-free profits.
+Check out mainstream media articles:

-Earnings from matched betting will depend on how much time you can spare, and earnings can vary from month to month.
+Your earnings from matched betting will depend on how much time you have available.
+Earnings can vary from month to month.

-You could earn a few hundred pounds a month* with several hours of dedication, as you progress from welcome offers to regular free bets and bonuses (reload offers).
+It’s possible to make a few hundred pounds per month* with many hours of dedication.
+As you progress from welcome offers to regular free bets and bonuses (reload offers).

 *Profit amounts are not guaranteed*